What is liver and what vital functions does it perform?

 - Disorder of liver synthetic ability is followed by albumin synthesis inhibition, albumin being the most important plasma protein.
 Furthermore, production of blood-coagulation system proteins is reduced.
 Reference is made to hemostatic derangements where even a minor injury leads to a prolonged bleeding.

 Liver disorders are virulent because of the fact, that without the necessary treatment they become chronic and irreversible and lead to the ulterior functional abnormality.
-In spite of all the achievements of modern medicine some liver disorders from time to time won’t respond to treatment.
+Despite all the achievements of modern medicine, some liver disorders from time to time won’t respond to treatment.
 Sometimes in event of severe liver pathologies the only treatment option is a liver transplantation.

 Different diseases and pathologies may serve as indications for liver transplantation:

 - Oncological diseases.
 It should be specified that liver transplantation in case of cancer is indicated when the tumor is located only in liver and the metastases are not defined in other organs.

 - Acute liver failure — e.g., as a result of intoxication.